LydiaSevelt/gepetools/README.md

 qsub -b y -q mpi.q -l nodes=3,rpn=10,ppr=2 "mpirun mpihello"
 ```

-This reserves 60 slots in total (3*10*2).
+This reserves 60 slots in total.
 There will be 10 ranks per node, with
 2 processes per rank.
 When using rpn notation, following additional environment variables will be set: